 If you’ve noticed a new “downvote” option under comments on Facebook pages you view, congratulations!
 You’re part of Facebook’s newest test.
 The company is experimenting their new downvote button with 5% of Android users in the United States with the English language set as their default.
 This newest feature is in-line with their effort to combat fake news throughout their feed.

 Similar to Reddit’s famous system of upvoting and downvoting, Facebook is testing a downvote of their own.
 It’s designed to provide Facebook with a signal indicating that a user views the selected content as inappropriate, uncivil, or misleading.
-While you can use our free social signals tool to see how users are interacting with your posts, the downvote button will provide Facebook with similar feedback.
+While you can use social signals tools to see how users are interacting with your posts, the downvote button will provide Facebook with similar feedback.

 Instead of the company monitoring the news feed, determining whether or not content is misleading is in the hands of the users.
 This short-term test is only being conducted on a limited set of public Page post comment reels across the social media platform.
 Posts within Groups or public figures or users will not be given the downvote option during this trial period.